Microsoft’s new Flight Simulator is a beautiful work in progress – TechCrunch

 Don’t get me wrong, though, flying in FS2020 is already a great experience.
 Even when there’s no photogrammetry, cities and villages look great once you get over 3,000 feet or so.
 The weather and cloud simulation — in real time — beats any add-on for today’s flight simulators.
 Airports still need work, but having cars drive around and flaggers walking around planes that are pushing back help make the world feel more alive.
 Wind affects the waves on lakes and oceans (and windsocks on airports).
 This is truly a next-generation flight simulator.

 Microsoft and Asobo have to walk a fine line between making Flight Simulator the sim that hardcore fans want and an accessible game that brings in new players.
 I’ve played every version of Flight Simulator since the 90s, so getting started took exactly zero time.
 My sense is that new players simply looking for a good time may feel a bit lost at first, despite Microsoft adding landing challenges and other more gamified elements to the sim.
-In a press briefing, the Asobo team regularly stressed that it aimed for realism over anything else — and I’m perfectly ok with that.
+In a press briefing, the Asobo team regularly stressed that it aimed for realism over anything else — and I’m perfectly okay with that.
 We’ll have to see if that translates to being a fun experience for casual players, too.